-This is more than just a pretty dish; with whole-wheat spaghetti, lean beef, and cheese, these "cupcakes" are actually a filling and complete dinner.
+This is more than just a pretty dish; with spaghetti squash, lean ground turkey, and cheese, these "cupcakes" are actually a filling and complete dinner.
 The cupcake shape also transforms pasta into the perfect party food.
 (Which you can't say about messy loose noodles!)
-Extra bonus: It makes pasta super easy to portion out.

 World family peace is possible: You no longer have to fight to get the best pieces of stuffing—the crispy, toasty edges.
 With stuffins, those beautiful edges are part of every serving.
-You can make stuffins with almost any stuffing recipe, but this one is a classic with perfect consistency and flavor.
-Go ahead and use that trendy bone broth here.
+You can make stuffins with almost any stuffing recipe, but this one full of color and fall flavor.

 Cupcakes for dinner?
-Why not—especially when they're savory meat “cupcakes.”
-Individual turkey meatloaves are topped with a dollop of mashed potato "frosting" to create the savory antidote to every bakery window.
+Why not—especially when they're savory “cupcakes” packed flavor.
+Individual vegan cupcakes are topped with a dollop of mashed potato "frosting" to create the savory antidote to every bakery window.
 You may be tempted to put a candle on top.

 Cake batter and muffin pans are an obvious combo, but it’s worth taking the path less traveled: pie in a muffin pan.
 That road ends with these amazing mini tarts.
 If you're a crust person, these will be particularly satisfying as the crust-to-filling-ratio is pretty much one-to-one.
-And while they are dessert (#treatyoself), their miniature stature and good-for-you fillings (cranberries, pecans, and apples) mean they're indulgent with benefits.
+And while they are dessert (#treatyoself), their miniature stature and good-for-you fillings mean they're indulgent with benefits.

 As a kid trading Halloween candy, did you prize Reese’s Peanut Butter Cups above all else?
 Well, these cups are all treat and no tricks.
-And the only trading involves swapping in almond butter, which beats peanut butter in total fiber, iron, and vitamin E. Maple syrup is used as an all-natural sugar substitute, but feel free to sub in your preferred sweetener.
+And the only trading involves swapping in almond butter, which beats peanut butter in total fiber, iron, and vitamin E. Top with a sprinkle of sea salt and it'll eternally ruin Reese's for you.

 Gluten-free, grain-free, dairy-free, refined sugar-free—these baked apples can please a crowd without bumping against common dietary restrictions.
 And using a muffin pan for the task is a stroke of genius: Each apple bakes in a well of its own juices, keeping the fruit soft and tender.
 There’s a reason "an apple a day keeps the doctor away" is a saying—apples are a great source of fiber and antioxidants.
-(Tip: Be sure to pick a tart-sweet, firm variety—we particularly like Granny Smith, Honeycrisp, and Crispins for baking.)
+Feel free to sub coconut sugar for the sucanat.

 No one can argue that soup makes a filling and healthy lunch, but transporting soup in your work tote or satchel can test the limits of your Tupperware.
 (And it’s pretty tough to explain to the folks at the Apple Genius Bar how chicken noodle ended up in your laptop keyboard.)
 This blogger found a genius solution: Freeze pucks of soup to make them easy to take on the road.
 You can use this trick for any number of soups, but the minestrone highlighted here, with protein-packed cannellini beans, lycopene-rich tomatoes, and folate-full leeks is a great place to start.
 Tip: Frozen soup will keep fresh longer, so you don’t have to eat soup every day for a week in fear it’ll spoil.